• 01616 966 229

 • Never carry items which could cause you to lose your balance or get tangled in your chain

-If you would like more advice and guidance regarding cycling upon all roads across the country, the Highway Code rules 59-82 has plenty of information.
+If you would like more advice and guidance regarding cycling on roads across the country, the Highway Code rules 59-82 has plenty of information.

 Following the above rules will give you the best possible chance of staying safe when cycling.
 However, if you have been unfortunate enough to have been involved in an accident whilst cycling then our specialist personal injury solicitors are on hand to guide you through the process of making a claim.
 Call us on 0161 696 6235 or complete our online enquiry form.